How to choose the best snowboard instructor course for you

 The Benefits of CASI

 CASI qualifications are recognised internationally in Canada, America, Switzerland, New Zealand, Japan, Dubai, Australia, Andorra and much of Europe.
-The CASI level 1 ski instructor course is seen as a ‘fast track’ into the industry and is an ‘all mountain’ qualification, however CASI level 2 and above are comparable with other internationally recognised snowboard instructor qualifications.
+The CASI level 1 snowboard instructor course is seen as a ‘fast track’ into the industry and is an ‘all mountain’ qualification, however CASI level 2 and above are comparable with other internationally recognised snowboard instructor qualifications.
 European and New Zealand employers expect level 2 as a minimum in all qulifications.

 Winter resorts in Canada are different to those across Europe, some resorts and mountains are owned by companies and because the company employs all the staff on the mountain it can be easier to train and gain work within the resort.
 CASI qualifications are more recognised in Canada than other international qualifications, so if working within the Canadian Rockies is your ambition, then becoming CASI certified could be more beneficial for you.